 Everything good about Ireland can be found in County Cork.
 Surrounding the country's second city – a thriving metropolis made glorious by location and its almost Rabelaisian devotion to the finer things of life – is a lush landscape dotted with villages that offer days of languor and idyll.

 Counties Mayo & Sligo

 Despite their natural wonders and languid charm, the counties Mayo and Sligo remain a well-kept secret, offering all of Ireland's wild, romantic beauty but without the crowds.
 Mayo is the more rugged of the two, with scraggy peaks, sheer cliffs, heather-covered moors and beautiful offshore islands where life is dictated by the elements.

 Counties Limerick & Tipperary

-Diverse County Waterford harbours gorgeous seaside scenery, craggy beaches and villages like Dungarvan along its beautiful coast; a warren of walking trails in the beautiful Nire Valley, concealed by the Comeragh and Monavullagh Mountains; and lively Waterford city, with its winding medieval lanes and well-preserved Georgian architecture.
+Diverse County Waterford harbours: seaside resorts of all flavours along its sandy coastline; historic churches, cathedrals and castles; a warren of walking trails in the beautiful Nire Valley, concealed among the Comeragh and Monavullagh Mountains; and lively Waterford city, with its maze of medieval lanes and well-preserved Georgian architecture.

-Mayo's wild beauty and haunting landscapes are reminiscent of Connemara but you'll find far fewer tourists here, which means there are plenty of untapped opportunities for exploration by car, foot, bicycle or horseback.
+Mayo has wild beauty and haunting landscapes but you'll find few tourists here, which means there are plenty of untapped opportunities for exploration by car, foot, bicycle or horseback.
 Life here has never been easy and the Potato Famine (1845–51) ravaged the county and prompted mass emigration.